Rocket Borne Measurements of a Near-Infrared Vehicle Induced Emission with a Newly Designed Spectrograph

 Scholarly Commons Citation

 Burke, Damon, "Rocket Borne Measurements of a Near-Infrared Vehicle Induced Emission with a Newly Designed Spectrograph" (2005).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 25.